jaketae/jaketae.github.io/_posts/2020-06-16-numerical-methods.md

 * Newton-Raphson method with direct polynomial derivatives
 * Newton-Raphson method with center divided difference
-* Secand method with backward divided difference
+* Secant method with backward divided difference

 By setting `return_history` to be `True`, we can obtain a full list of root updates as the three methods begin their quest for the root of the function.
 We can then see which method converges the quickest.
 Let's see how this little experiment turns out.